alejandroSaura/octet/README.md

 This way, developers can visually locate objects designing a basic scene and add physical behavior between objects without dealing with c++ details.

-In the project actual state only some shapes and features are supported:
+In the project's actual state only some shapes and features are supported:

 - Cubes, paralepipeds
 - Spheres